 There is a long tradition of seeing Berkeley’s project as deeply similar to Locke’s.
 On this view, Berkeley inherited Locke’s starting assumptions and simply noted that they could lead in a direction different from the one Locke had taken them.
 The narrative can become more compelling if one situates Hume after Berkeley in a larger tradition of “British Empiricism.”
 There is, no doubt, a great deal to this way of looking at things.
 There are certainly core similarities between the three figures that repay careful attention.
 But attention to what Locke and Berkeley think about ideas and what they are like suggests that the two thinkers may actually be engaged in very different projects.

 At this point, it might be worth recalling that Berkeley’s first major work was An Essay Toward a New Theory of Vision.
 The concerns of that work are rarely far from the surface in the Principles and Dialogues.
 Put differently, an emphasis on the nature of our sensory experience and our lived phenomenological engagement with the world pervades Berkeley’s work.
 And it is this focus on sensation and our sensory experiences that forms the basis for Berkeley’s larger project of offering an account of the fundamental metaphysical structure of the world and our place in it.
 While Berkeley does eventually make room for notions in his system, his project is largely funded by his analysis of perception and the corresponding imagistic approach to ideas.
 By contrast, it is possible to read Locke as embarking on a quite different project altogether.
 His project is the historical one of trying to explain how it is that we might have come to have all the thoughts, beliefs, opinions, and knowledge that we do.
 His magnum opus, as the title suggests and as he informs his readers in the first paragraph of the Epistle to the Reader and the first paragraph of the introductory chapter, has as its subject the human understanding.
 Put differently, Locke’s concerns are more focused than Berkeley’s.
 He is interested in what we might now call psychology.
 In line with this, it makes a great deal of sense for him to adopt a more expansive theory of ideas, one that is less closely tied to sensation and which is not imagistic.
 Focusing on the differing approaches that Locke and Berkeley develop to the nature of ideas can help us to see that, in spite of many commonalities, the two thinkers are oriented in different directions.
-Berkeley, at heart, is very much a philosopher of perception whereas Locke, at heart, is a philosopher of cognition.
+Berkeley, at heart, is very much a philosopher of perception, whereas Locke, at heart, is a philosopher of cognition.

 Works Cited